 We'll then look at what the Bear is today and what it can become tomorrow.
 The Bear is awakening to a new and different era, and it will require our participation to care for and help it to thrive.

-Continue your journey through time along the Bear River by selecting one of the links in the left navigation area of this page, or start with the geology of the Bear River.
+Continue your journey through time along the Bear River by selecting one of the links in the Menu, or start with the geology of the Bear River.